-During my search I came across Qalo wedding bands.
+During my search for rings, I came across Qalo wedding bands.
 People use them to wear on vacation or if they live an active lifestyle.
 I loved them because they were practical, affordable and something I could easily still wear on my right hand after the vow renewal was over.

 Vacation Saving Ideas

 This time we wanted to get out, get moving and do a little exploring.
-For our first day we spent the entire day at Gooseberry Falls State Park hiking across the rocks and exploring all the water falls.
+For our first day, we spent the entire day at Gooseberry Falls State Park hiking across the rocks and exploring all the waterfalls.
 My dad used to take me here all the time as a kid and we have brought ours for the last few summers.
-It was so nice to be alone together, exploring nature with out the demands of little bodies!
+It was so nice to be alone together, exploring nature without the demands of little bodies!

-Hiking didn’t cost us a dime and afterward we decided to stop at a famous dinner called Betty’s Pies for a warm coffee and a slice of Minnesota’s finest pie.
+Hiking didn’t cost us a dime and afterward, we decided to stop at a famous dinner called Betty’s Pies for a warm coffee and a slice of Minnesota’s finest pie.
 The chilly weather was actually really refreshing and made the idea of a hot coffee and a home-cooked treat all the more appealing.

 Our last day in Duluth we decided to walk around all of the little shops that were near our hotel.
 This was exactly why we chose a hotel in the location that we did.
 We wanted to be close to all the shopping even though we didn’t intend on buying anything.
 We did end up buying our kids a few souvenirs just for some “cool parent” bonus points.

 Somethings Tom really wanted to do was drinks and appetizers at a local brewery, Bent Paddle Brewing Co.
-Lucky me, they just so happen to have some great gluten free options available!
+Lucky me, they just so happen to have some great gluten-free options available!
 SCORE!
 They also had the best sweet potato fries I have ever had.
 I personally love the brewery atmosphere and often don’t get to enjoy much anymore now that I’ve learned of my gluten intolerance.

 I just wanted to share some of these ideas because I fully believe these fun moments in life shouldn’t be put on hold due to finances.
 There is always a way around minor money problems.
 Thankfully Tom and I have been working hard the last few years to knock out our final debts and get right with our finances.
 Here are some great ideas to help you do the same: